1. Cross-country skiing is the ideal full-body workout

 Enter now and winAll you have to do to take part is answer the question below.
 Good luck!

 SWICA – Because health is everything

 Being active pays off.
 SWICA – unlike many other health insurance companies – supports your personal commitment through a wide range of activities and offers relating to health promotion and preventive healthcare.
-Whether it's skiing, yoga, tai chi, fitness classes, swimming lessons, breathing exercises, personal training, nutritional advice, mindfulness training, tennis or one of the other available options, you enjoy attractive contributions of up to 800 francs per year from the COMPLETA PRAEVENTA and OPTIMA supplementary insurance plans (see detailed information).
+Whether it's skiing, yoga, tai chi, fitness classes, swimming lessons, breathing exercises, personal training, nutritional advice, mindfulness training, tennis or one of the other available options, you enjoy attractive contributions of up to 1'300 francs* per year from the COMPLETA FORTE, COMPLETA PRAEVENTA and OPTIMA supplementary insurance plans (*see detailed information).

 Incidentally, supplementary insurance always provides valuable additional benefits above and beyond those available under basic insurance.
 It can be taken out with SWICA at any time, regardless of which insurer currently provides your basic insurance.